nathan7/xhr/README.md

 # Xhr

-An tiny and minimal function for XMLHttpRequests.
+A tiny and minimal function for XMLHttpRequests.
 Falls back to ActiveX for older versions of Internet Explorer.

 ## Installation